betterbrowser/arcfox/README.md

 I really recomend you to give a try on arc browser if you can.
 But we gonna do our best to make firefox nice as arc.

 # Installation

-### ArcFox Installer
-We are working on a installer for arcfox, but while it's not done to use ArcFox you need to install arcfox-core and arcfox-theme (in this specific order).
-To proceed with the instalation, use the tutorial below.
-Using arcfox-core and arcfox-theme together is the best way to use ArcFox!

-# Manual installation

 ### ArcFox-core Installation
 To install arcfox-core you need to download it on your firefox, we recommend you to download from the official addon store: